David Lloyd George: Crises of 1918

-At one point Lloyd George unknowingly misled the House of Commons in claiming that Haig's forces were stronger at the start of 1918 than they had been a year earlier – in fact, the increase was in the number of labourers, most of them Chinese, Indians and black South Africans, and Haig had fewer infantry, holding a longer stretch of front.
-The prime minister had used incorrect information furnished by the War Department office headed by Major-General Sir Frederick Maurice.
+At one point Lloyd George unknowingly misled the House of Commons in claiming that Haig's forces were stronger at the start of 1918 than they had been a year earlier—in fact, the increase was in the number of labourers, most of them Chinese, Indians and black South Africans, and Haig had fewer infantry, holding a longer stretch of front.
+The Prime Minister had used incorrect information furnished by the War Department office headed by Major-General Sir Frederick Maurice.
 Maurice then made the spectacular public allegation that the War Cabinet had deliberately held soldiers back from the Western Front, and both Lloyd George and Law had lied to Parliament about it.
-Instead of going to the prime minister about the problem Maurice had waited and then broke King's Regulations by making a public attack.
+Instead of going to the Prime Minister about the problem Maurice had waited and then broke King's Regulations by making a public attack.
 Asquith, still the Liberal Party leader, took up the allegations and called for a Parliamentary Inquiry.
 While Asquith's presentation was poorly done, Lloyd George vigorously defended his position, treating the debate as a vote of confidence.
 He won over the House with a powerful refutation of Maurice's allegations.
 The Liberal Party was openly split for the first time.

 Meanwhile, the German offensive stalled.
 By summer the Americans were sending 10,000 fresh men a day to the Western Front, a speedup made possible by leaving their equipment behind and using British and French munitions.
 The German army had used up its last reserves and was steadily shrinking in numbers, further weakening its resolve.
-Victory came on 11 November 1918.
+The Allies launched an offensive that led to a series of successful battles and victory came on 11 November 1918.